paferrand/sample-nestjs-ddd-accounting-app/README.md

 npm test:watch
 ```

-## Installation and Launching the Application
+## Installation and starting the Application

 ```bash
 #